 An important issue is how the possible diagnosis of stress cardiomyopathy should influence the evaluation of a suspected acute coronary syndrome (ST elevation myocardial infarction [MI], non-ST elevation MI, or unstable angina).
 We suggest the following approach:

 ●Patients presenting with ST elevation who can undergo urgent cardiac catheterization for the purpose of primary percutaneous coronary intervention (PCI) should proceed with angiography in the usual manner.
 If the patient has stress cardiomyopathy, angiographic findings will suggest the diagnosis by showing no critical coronary disease and the presence of apical ballooning (or mid wall hypokinesis) on left ventricular angiography.
 (See "Primary percutaneous coronary intervention in acute ST elevation myocardial infarction: Determinants of outcome".)

 ●Patients with ST elevation meeting criteria for reperfusion therapy presenting in a setting without availability of urgent angiography and PCI are usually treated with fibrinolytic therapy.
 In such cases, suspicion of the diagnosis of stress cardiomyopathy is not a sufficient reason to withhold fibrinolytic therapy since the majority of patients with acute ST elevation will have a critical coronary lesion.
-(See "Fibrinolytic therapy in acute ST elevation myocardial infarction: Initiation of therapy".)
+(See "Fibrinolysis for acute ST elevation myocardial infarction: Initiation of therapy".)

 In this later scenario, the diagnosis of stress cardiomyopathy may later be suggested by such clinical features as the absence of critical stenoses on coronary angiography, modest cardiac enzyme elevations, and recovery of LV function.
 However, none of these features is diagnostic, as they may also reflect successful early fibrinolysis.